hphelion/documentation/cloudos/install.admin-node-prerequisites.md

 6. Set To Address to an applicable email address or comma-separated addresses for your environment.
 This address could be to the person who started the cloud build, or anyone who is interested in following the cloud build process.

-7. Click **Update Prerequisite**, then **Complete Prerequisite**.
+7. Click **Update Prerequisite**.

 When the Cloud and Compute Region operation completes, the email goes to the listed recipients, showing the start and completion times.

 When this prerequisite completes, a timestamp will be displayed in the Last Updated column.

 ## Prerequisite Troubleshooting

 If any of the prerequisite steps fail to complete, an error message displays.
-If this happens, see [Admin Node Internet Access Prerequisites fail to complete](/cloudos/troubleshooting/) in the Troubleshooting topic.
+If this happens, see the "Admin Node Internet Access
+Prerequisites fail to complete" section of the [Troubleshooting](/cloudos/troubleshooting/) topic.

 ## Next Step